Senior Resources » Hospice Care » Does Medicare or Medicaid Cover Hospice?

 Routine Home Care

 This level of care is provided when the patient isn’t in a state of medical crisis.
 The team of healthcare professionals typically includes hospice physicians, registered nurses, social workers, spiritual counselors, and home health aides.
 They collectively aim to provide a combination of custodial and medical services customized to meet the unique needs and preferences of the patient.
 The goal is to maintain the highest possible quality of life within a familiar environment, such as the patient’s home.
+The care team also assists with daily living activities such as dressing, bathing, skincare, haircare, and changing bed linens.
+In some cases, they may also help with tasks like bandage changes and incontinence care.

 Advertisement.